muitocomplicado/pr-build/README.md

-		-c --core         revisions separated by commas (no spaces) -l --levels       revisions separated by commas (no spaces) -n --number       version numbers separated by commas (no spaces) e.g. 0901,0902
+		-c --core         revisions separated by commas (no spaces) -l --levels       revisions separated by commas (no spaces) -o --localization revisions separated by commas (no spaces) -n --number       version numbers separated by commas (no spaces) e.g. 0901,0902

 	Build options: